Below is a list of things I have done in my professional life that I am pretty proud of.

 • if(bin_num > num_samples/2) bin_num = num_samples - bin_num;

 This technique was worked out by my brain, and now runs millions of times every day on testers all over the world.
 I taught it far and wide, gave it to the Duo training course developer, and got it integrated into tester software on multiple platforms.
-When I discovered a friend teaching it in his for profit DSP course I challenged him to at least give me credit.
-He did not see the value in my formula, and so refused.
-This was not the first time my ideas were taken and used without giving me credit, nor was it to be the last.
-After that I started referring the to formula as "Dan's Rules".
+Because no one I ever spoke with ever showed me this formula I started referring to the formula as "Dan's Rules.”
 They are mine, and I claim them.

 The Credence Customer Service Support division hired a small private company to survey customers about their experiences with Credence equipment and employees.
 Apparently one of the items on the survey asked customers to nominate their choice for best customer service representative.
 I was voted the best customer service rep, problem was, I was NOT a customer service rep, I was a trainer.
 The really funny part was that my old boss from GenRad, Tony Lapetina worked for this survey company and recognized my name.
 He wasn't surprised that I was nominated the best customer service rep but he was surprised that I wasn't a customer service rep after all.
 Pretty funny.